rubatopy/rubato/docs/source/tutorials/platformer/step3.rst

 Step 3 - Adding Player Behavior
 ###############################

-Welcome to the third part of making a platformer in rubato.
 In this step, we will be adding player behavior to our character.

-We want our character to have to behaviors.
-First, we want to add movement behavior.
-This includes moving left, right and jumping.
-We also want our player to be affected by physics.
-This means that our player will be affected by gravity and will collide with other physics objects.
+We want our dinosaur to be able to move left, right and jump.
+We also want to apply physics laws to him, such as gravity and collisions with future obstacles.

 First, let's add physics to our player.
-To do this, we will add a :func:`RigidBody <rubato.classes.components.rigidbody.RigidBody>` component to our player.
+To do this, we will add a :func:`RigidBody <rubato.struct.gameobject.physics.rigidbody.RigidBody>` component to our player.
 Add the following code after the animation code, but before the ``main.add`` call.

 .. code-block:: python